Sometimes Your Body Knows Better Than Your Pinterest Board: Lessons from the Nicoya Peninsula

 What I did find was this: sometimes your body knows what you need better than your Pinterest board does.
 Sometimes rest looks like being horizontal for three days straight.
 Sometimes paradise is just a place where you're allowed to be sick without anyone expecting you to be productive about it.

 Would I go back?
 Absolutely.
-But next time I'm packing better cold medicine and maybe some earplugs.
+But next time I'm leaving the Pinterest board at home and packing better cold medicine.